Hsiang Hsu

 4. Generalizing Correspondence Analysis for Applications in Machine Learning TPAMI 2021

-Full publication list on Google Scholar
+Full publication and patent list on Google Scholar

 Experience